koenvaneijk/zenllm/README.md

 - Simple inputs for 95% cases.
 Escape hatch for advanced parts remains.
 - Always returns a structured Response (or a ResponseStream when streaming).
 - Image outputs are first-class (bytes or URLs), not lost in translation.
+- CLI model picker: when you start the CLI without --model, ZenLLM now prompts you to select a model from the provider (supports OpenAI, Groq, Anthropic, DeepSeek, Gemini, Together, X.ai, and OpenAI-compatible endpoints).

 ## 🚀 Installation